How to Choose an Engagement Ring

 Learn which is your best choice concerning the four C’s of the diamond.

-Experts say cut is the most important buying criteria, because it determines the diamond’s sparkle and brilliance, and I recommend buying the best possible cut that you can afford.
+Experts say cut is the most important buying criteria, because it determines the diamond’s sparkle and brilliance, I recommend buying the best possible cut you can afford.

-If you’re on a budget, you don’t need to buy a diamond that’s on the highest end of the color scale.
+If you’re on a budget, you do not need to buy a diamond that is on the highest end of the color scale.
 I suggest the ‘I’ on the color scale.
-The Gemological Institute of America (GIA), the American Gem Society (AGS), and the International Gemological Institute (IGI) grade a diamond’s color on a scale of D (colorless, and most desirable) to Z (least desirable, with a visible yellow tint).
+The Gemological Institute of America (GIA), the American Gem Society (AGS), and the International Gemological Institute (IGI) all grade a diamond’s color on a scale of D (colorless, and most desirable) to Z (least desirable, with a visible yellow tint).

-It is nearly impossible to see the difference of diamonds on the very high-end of the clarity scale ( like VVS1), and those lower on the scale which contain very slight or slight inclusions (VS1 or SI1).
-In the case of many SI1 diamonds, for example, the flaws are only visible under 10X magnification, although the price difference between a VVS1 and an SI1 diamond is considerable, so is a great choice for those looking for diamonds, and there are also other options like the Argyle Pink Diamonds you can find online and are great for their many features.
+It is nearly impossible to see the difference in diamonds on the very high-end of the clarity scale ( like VVS1), and those lower on the scale which contain very slight or slight inclusions (VS1 or SI1).
+In the case of many SI1 diamonds, for example, the flaws are only visible under 10X magnification.
+The price difference between a VVS1 and an SI1 diamond is considerable, so the SI1 clarity makes a great choice.

 Carat is the size / weight of the stone.
-The bigger the carat size the more expensive the ring.
-If you want a good clarity stone you might have to get a smaller carat.
-In this case it is nice to buy a six prong setting.
+When all things are factored the higher the carat, the more expensive the ring.
+If you want a good clarity stone you might have to get a lower carat.
+When investing in a smaller stone it nice to get it in a six prong setting.
 Not only will it help avoid the accidental loss of the stone, it will make the stone look larger.
 The ring below is an example of a six prong setting.

 Round 6 Prong